jirapinyakkb/dsi321_2025/README.md

 The check is based on (title, link) pairs.
 It helps ensure your dataset is clean and ready for further analysis or visualization.

-# Second Day
+# Second Run

-6. Add the script will fetch news articles based on these keywords:
+7. Add the script will fetch news articles based on these keywords:
     ```bash

      search_keywords = [